Goal 4: Forward plan to maintain a vibrant and active urogenital cancer trials

 - Prostate Cancer Foundation New Zealand (PCFNZ)

 ANZUP’s multidisciplinary membership remains the most valuable stakeholder relationship.
 For members, ANZUP delivers an annual calendar of education and networking opportunities.
-In 2022/23, this included the Idea Generation Workshops and the ASM, educational workshops and events, grant opportunities, scholarships, fellowships and awards.
+In 2022/23, this included the Idea Generation Workshops, Prostate Cancer Rapid Fire Program and the ASM, educational workshops and events, grant opportunities, scholarships, fellowships and awards.
 These initiatives allow ANZUP to continuously support fellows, trainees and junior researchers on an ongoing basis.
 By connecting them with experts in their respective fields, these events enable skill development, knowledge enhancement, critical evaluation of research areas, and active participation in the trial development process.
 Our collaboration with PCFA to improve access to, and funding for, prostate cancer trials has strengthened another crucial relationship.

 Regular email, print and social media updates are frequently distributed and shared with the ANZUP membership.
 Being an ANZUP member provides individuals with the means to stay informed about the latest developments in GU clinical trials research, networking opportunities, and the chance to attend educational sessions.